LucidtechAI/cradl-docs/concepts/documents.md

 }
 ```

-The returned`documentId` can be used together with a `modelId` to make a [prediction](predictions.md#making-a-prediction) on the document once a model has been trained.
+The returned `documentId` can be used together with a `modelId` to make a [prediction](predictions.md#making-a-prediction) on the document once a model has been trained.
 You can also [set a ground truth](documents.md#setting-ground-truths) for the document and add it to a [Dataset](datasets.md) to use it as training data for a model.

-## Setting ground truths
+## Assigning ground truth to to a document

 To use a document as training data, it must have an attached ground truth; since our models learn by example, you must provide both the example input \(the file\) and its expected output \(the ground truth\).
 The ground truth can be provided when you create the document, or it can be added as an update to an existing document.